-- The dictionary meaning of the word “guzzler” is a person who eats or drinks something greedily.
-Gas is a term used instead of numerous fuels across the world.
+The dictionary meaning of the word “guzzler” is a person who eats or drinks something greedily.
+Gas is a term used instead of various fuels across the world.
 Gas guzzler, thereby, means a car that consumes the fuel greedily.
 More consumption for a mile means low efficiency.
 It means gas guzzler tax on used cars will be more.

 The federal gas guzzler tax is a tax on the sale of vehicles that have low fuel efficiency.
-It was introduced in the year 1978 by congress, with the main purpose of discouraging the purchase of fuel-inefficient cars.
+It was introduced in the year 1978 by congress, with the primary purpose of discouraging the purchase of fuel-inefficient cars.

 The information is required to be submitted in Part I of the form number 6197 of the IRS.
 This form 6197 is attached to form 720.
 Part II of the form requires the manufacturer to submit details regarding the identification of the models which are subject to the said tax.
-Like in our example, the manufacturer in gas guzzler tax states should specify the exact model name, make and model year of the 8 cars sold underline number 5 having a rate of tax $ 2100.
+Like in our example, the manufacturer in gas guzzler tax states should specify the exact model name, make, and model year of the 8 cars sold underline number 5 having a rate of tax $ 2100.
 The exact format is as below:

-The biggest criticism is that the giant gas guzzler does not apply to light trucks.
-The reason is that the law was enacted way back in 1978, wherein light trucks & SUVs comprised of a mere 25% or even less than that.
+The most significant criticism is that the giant gas guzzler does not apply to light trucks.
+The reason is that the law was enacted way back in 1978, wherein light trucks & SUVs comprised a mere 25% or even less than that.
 However, things changed with time.
 The use of SUVs has changed substantially over the past decades.
-But the law has not yet changed.
-Older the law, greater the problems.
-A decade ago, an amendment was made to the law which exempts limousines and SUVs were kept exempt.
+But the law has not yet changed—the Older the law, the greater the problems.
+A decade ago, an amendment was made to the law which exempts limousines, and SUVs were kept exempt.

-If the mileage is at least 21.5 miles per gallon then the rate of tax starts from $ 1000.
+If the mileage is at least 21.5 miles per gallon, then the rate of tax starts from $ 1000.
 However, if the mileage is less than 12.5 miles per gallon, the highest tax rate applies here is $7700.
-Also, for the information of the buyer, the said amount of tax required for a vehicle is posted on the window stickers of the said vehicle.
+Also, for the buyer’s information, the said amount of tax required for a vehicle is posted on the window stickers of the said vehicle.

 The tax rates are based on the range of miles per gallon.
 The rates are as follows:

-So, if you just observe the above table, the rate is highest for a lower number of miles per gallon (i.e. $ 7700) per vehicle and it is NIL for the highest possible miles per gallon.
-This proves the term “lower the fuel economy, higher the tax you have to pay.”
+So, if we just observe the above table, the rate is highest for a lower number of miles per gallon (i.e., $ 7700) per vehicle, and it is NIL for the highest possible miles per gallon.
+It proves the term “lower the fuel economy, higher the tax we have to pay.”
 Thus, gas guzzler tax on used cars, which consumes more fuel, is more.

-This has been a guide to what is Gas Guzzler Tax.
-Here we discuss calculation, rates and how does gas guzzler tax work along with criticism.
+This article has been a guide to what is Gas Guzzler Tax.
+We explain its calculation along with example, criticism and rates.
 You may learn more about financing from the following articles –